MicrosoftDocs/WSL/WSL/setup/environment.md

 ![Windows File Explorer displaying Linux storage](../media/windows-file-explorer.png)

-## Set up VS Code for editing and debugging
+## Set up VS Code or Visual Studio for editing and debugging

 Follow this step-by-step guide to [Get started using Visual Studio Code with WSL](../tutorials/wsl-vscode.md), which includes installing the [Remote Development extension pack](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack).
 This extension enables you to run WSL, SSH, or a remote container for editing and debugging with the full set of Visual Studio Code features.
 Quickly swap between different, separate development environments and make updates without worrying about impacting your local machine.